budavariam/sync-multiple-google-calendars/docs/README.md

 ## Notes
 - Google App Scripts has a daily quote of 5k events created per day.
 See [Quotas for Google Services]
 - Be sure to turn off "notifications".
+- You don't need to use your personal default calendar for this.
+  In google calendar you can create a new calendar, and you can get its ID at the details section.
+  It will probably be something like: `xxxxxxxxxxxxxxxxxxxxxx@group.calendar.google.com`.

 ## License